SingAvi/SpeechToText/README.md

     - pip install pyaudio.

 ## Beware
-  - dont name your file as speechRecognition as it may import your python script instead of the package.
+  - Dont name your file as speechRecognition as it may import your python script instead of the package.
-  - upgrade pip before installing dependencies stated above
+  - Upgrade pip before installing dependencies stated above
     - For Windows
       - pip install pip --upgrade
     - For Mac